magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-36286-page-builder-preview-breaks-if-SKU-positions-are-in-different-categories.md

 labels: 2.3.6,2.3.6-p1,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2-p1,2.4.2,2.3.7,QPT 1.0.23,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,support tools,products,Page Builder,SKU
 ---

 The MDVA-36286 patch solves the issue where the Page Builder products widget preview breaks if the same SKU has a different position in subcategories.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) v.1.0.23 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) v.1.0.23 is installed.
 Please note that the issue is scheduled to be fixed in Magento version 2.4.3.

 ## Affected products and versions